eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 ^^^^^^^

 These functions are available even if no profile has been enabled.
-The declaration of these function can be found in ``uxr/client/core/session/session.h``.
+The declaration of these functions can be found in ``uxr/client/core/session/session.h``.

 ------